julsraemy/loud-consistency/README.md

 - Initial idea: IIIF (X) vs Linked Art (Y), against Xs implementation how consistent?
 Against Ys implementation

 Dropping Linked Art but focusing on IIIF Manifests V2.1 versus V3.0 against the [Presentation API Validator](https://presentation-validator.iiif.io/).
-For instance: Bodleian, Getty, Internet Archive (some of them have content negotiation implemented)
+For instance: Bodleian, Getty, Internet Archive (some of them have content negotiation implemented).
+Also how it relates to the cookbook recipes and which viewers support what.

 ## LUX: Syntax